andreoliwa/logseq-doctor/README.md

     outline  Convert flat Markdown to outline.
     tasks    List tasks in Logseq.

-Type `lsdg` (the Go executable) without arguments to check the current commands and options:
+Type `lsd` (the Go executable) without arguments to check the current commands and options:

     Logseq Doctor (Go) heals your Markdown files for Logseq.

     Convert flat Markdown to Logseq outline, clean up Markdown, prevent invalid content, and more stuff to come.

-    "lsd"" is the CLI tool originally written in Python; "lsdg"" is the Go version.
+    "lsdpy"" is the CLI tool originally written in Python; "lsd"" is the Go version.
     The intention is to slowly convert everything to Go.

     Usage:
-    lsdg [command]
+    lsd [command]

     Available Commands:
     completion  Generate the autocompletion script for the specified shell